Independent Housing Outcomes

 Division of Developmental Services - Housing Team

-DBHDS has recently hired Integrated Community Options Specialists (also referred to as “Regional Housing Specialists”) in Health Planning Regions (HPR) 2, 4 and 5.
-In late July or early August 2016, DBHDS plans to hire two additional specialists for HPR 1 and HPR 3.
+DBHDS has hired Integrated Community Options Specialists (also referred to as “Regional Housing Specialists”) in Health Planning Regions (HPR) 1, 2, 4 and 5.
+DBHDS is currently recruiting for a specialist in Region 3.

-Until the specialists are hired for HPR 1 and 3, the housing services manager will provide technical support to help connect individuals in the target population to their own housing.
+Until the specialists are hired for Region3, the housing services manager will provide technical support to help connect individuals in the target population to their own housing.

 Housing Team Contact Information